 In 2018 this ABBA Tribute performed at the Farmer’s Christmas Parade in Aotea Square to 1000s and in 2019 head-lined at “Balloons Over Waikato” to an 80,000+ crowd as well as the Mangawhai Wine & Food Festival.
 Each year there are public venues and private performances all over New Zealand.
-In 2020 post covid the line-up kicks off again from August with two new band members Gabby West and Shaun Petterson, alongside original members Pauline Berry and Stuart Pearce.
+In 2020 the line-up kicked off again with two new band members Gabby West and Shaun Petterson, alongside original members Pauline Berry and Stuart Pearce.

-The band’s lineup are vocalists Pauline Berry, Gabby West plus Dixon Nacey (guitar and vocals) or Shaun Petterson, with Stuart Pearce (keyboards).
+The band’s lineup are vocalists Pauline Berry, Gabby West and Shaun Petterson, with Stuart Pearce (keyboards).

 Benny & Bjorn have said that each recording is like a Swiss time piece, everything fits together precisely.
 The vocalists and the producer of this line-up align themselves with this aim.